denny/ShinyCMS-ruby/README.md

   * Easily enable or disable CMS features (e.g. new user registrations)
   * Decide which settings to allow site users to override (e.g. theme)
 * Pages and Page Sections
-  * Can be added and removed by CMS admin users
+  * Site admins can add as many pages and (nested) sections as they like
-  * Have defined content areas which can be edited by admins
+  * Pages have defined content areas which can be edited by admins
-  * Page layout controlled by Page Templates (can be provided by a theme, or custom-built by web designer/developer)
+  * Page layout is controlled by Page Templates (can be provided by a theme or custom-built)
   * Dynamically generated menus
 * Inserts (re-usable content fragments that can be pulled into any template)
 * News section